biom8er/phymes/phymes-book/src/phymes-app/ui.md

 ![metrics](../assets/2025-07-05_phymes-app_metrics.png)

 A list of metrics associated with the active session plan.
 Metrics are tracked per processor.
-A table in long form displays the values for the tracked metrics.
 Baseline metrics for row count, and processor start, stop, and total time in nanoseconds are provided.
+The baseline metrics are visually represented using mermaid.js gantt charts.
 Note each row is approximately one token for text generation inference processors.
 Please submit a feature request issue if additional metrics are of interest.

+> ⚠️ Depricated<br>
+> A table in long form displays the values for the tracked metrics.<br>